blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 > **Note**
 >
+> Systems that exchange Data Subject information with other Systems MUST:
+> - expose an API for communicating with other systems about Rights Requests:
-> Systems that exchange Data Subject information with other Systems MUST expose an interface for receiving Rights Requests from those other Systems.
-They MUST aslo be able to gather Rights Request Responses from other Systems in the case of [Nested Responses Scenario](https://github.com/blindnet-io/product-management/tree/devkit-schemas/refs/high-level-architecture#different-rights-request-response-scenrarios).
+>     - receiving Rights Requests from those other Systems,
+>     - receiving Rights Request Responses from other Systems in the case of [Nested Responses Scenario](https://github.com/blindnet-io/product-management/tree/devkit-schemas/refs/high-level-architecture#different-rights-request-response-scenrarios).

 ## Questions and Discussion Topics

 ### Use UUID for identifying Data Subjects

 We chould immagine an alternative design, where we would force systems to use an [UUID]([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)) (according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html)), to identify the users.
 That would require us to provide some way for systems to match UUIDs with their local IDs (usernames, or e-mails), and would ponteltially limit the ability of 3rd party systems to interprete Rights Request made at another system.
 This goal of proposed design is to allow for flexibility.
 However it is a very important aspect of the proposal, that deserves further debate.

+### Mandatory properties and value constrains

+Should we include rescritions in the schema according to the [JSON-schema-validation vocabulary](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-validation-00#page-4) in order to make certian properties mandatory and ensure to limit string values to the values we suppoort?

+In the curent proposal, this is the case for Transitivity, but not for request types, data categories, and user identity schemas.
+We might want to include more forma constraints there, or deliberately leave flexibility.
+This is a discussion we need to have.

+## References

+### Normative References

+- **[RFC8259]**  Bray, T., ["The JavaScript Object Notation (JSON) Data Interchange Format"](https://datatracker.ietf.org/doc/html/rfc8259), STD 90, RFC 8259, DOI 10.17487/RFC8259, December 2017.

+### Informative References
+-